schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 </Task>
 ```

-Before we start any elements listed in Forge's element tree, we have to include the `Task.meta.profile` element.
+Before we start adding any elements listed in Forge's element tree, we have to include the `Task.meta.profile` element.
 Its requirement cannot be seen here which is why we mention it specifically.
 This is the only instance you will not see
 it in the element tree.
 It should look like this:
 ```xml